joanalizarondo/Digital-Clock/README.md

 # Digital-Clock
-A clock made with vanilla Javascript
+A clock made with Vanilla Javascript